 The climate crisis poses a great threat to the economy and society.
-To help address this, we work hard to reduce our operational environmental footprint, promote sustainable behaviour and preserve biodiversity.
+To help address this, we work hard to reduce our operational environmental footprint, promote sustainable behaviour and support environmental initiatives.

 Sustainable action from within